Ermilias/huanga/README.md

 wood > water

 Standard Game (infinite):
-- when a player is eaten it turn into the team that eat him/her;
+- when a player is eaten it turn into the team that eat him/her.

 One Down (not yet implemented):
-- when a player is eaten he/she can no longer play, winner is the first team to eat a full team;
+- when a player is eaten he/she can no longer play, winner is the first team to eat a full team.